Gecervantes01/rockhound/README.md

 # RockHound 🔍🪨

-<strong>RockHound</strong> is a pocket geologist app designed for outdoor enthusiasts and budding geologists alike.
-With RockHound, users can simply take a picture of a rock or mineral they find interesting, and the app will identify it while providing basic information.
+**RockHound** is a pocket geologist app designed for outdoor enthusiasts, budding geologists, and anyone with an interest in rocks and minerals.
+Users can snap a picture of any rock or mineral they find, and the app will use a custom-trained AI model to identify it, providing key information and details about its characteristics.

-The interactive AI chatbot, Rocco the RockHound, answers user queries and adds a fun, educational element to the experience.
-Users can also maintain a digital collection of their finds, revisiting their rocks and learning more about them over time.

-Whether you're a seasoned collector or a curious child, RockHound aims to make geology accessible and engaging, turning every outdoor adventure into a learning opportunity.
+## Features

+- **AI-Powered Rock Identification**: RockHound features an AI model designed to accurately identify rocks and minerals from images.
+By leveraging machine learning, the app becomes a powerful tool for identifying and understanding the world of geology.

+- **Interactive AI Chatbot (Rocco the RockHound)**: Engage with Rocco the RockHound, the interactive AI chatbot.
+Rocco answers your geology-related questions and makes learning about rocks fun!

+- **Digital Collection**: Maintain a digital collection of your finds.
+Users can save identified rocks, revisit them later, and learn more about their geological features.

+## Project Focus

+The project has evolved to include not only the development of the RockHound mobile app but also the training and refinement of a machine learning model specifically for rock identification.
+This model is trained using a diverse dataset of rock images, employing techniques such as data augmentation and convolutional neural networks (CNNs) to achieve high accuracy in identifying various rock types.